Gov. Walker calls on DOT to explore I-41 corridor expansion

 A DOT study would be a first step in a process that could take a up to a decade.

-In June, Action 2 News reported on a high number of yearly crashes on I-41 between Breezewood Lane and Highway 441.
+a high number of yearly crashes on I-41 between Breezewood Lane and Highway 441.
 Since 2013, there have been an average of 469 crashes per year on that stretch, according to the DOT.

 The DOT says that stretch of the interstate has higher crash statistics than the state average for similar roadways.